Stained Glass or

 (well crated and insured, of course).
 Nowadays, I also

-offer credit card or bank transfer payments through PAYPAL,
+offer credit card or bank transfer payments through

 payment option with guaranteed security (no PayPal account is